 What is The Bridge Teen Center?

 We are a nonprofit community center for students in 7th-12th grade.
 We offer FREE holistic programs and weekend entertainment events that are designed around the interests and needs of teens in the suburbs.
 Click here for more info.

 How does a student get involved?

-Students fill out a membership application only one time.
-Assuming all eligibility requirements are met and membership is approved, they have unlimited access to our free programs, drop-in hours, and special events.
+Students complete a membership application online.
+Assuming all eligibility requirements are met and membership is approved, they have unlimited access to our free afterschool programs and events.

 Where do I get a student membership application?

 For the safety of our students, every student needs a student membership application on file.
 Once completed and filed, it lasts until a student graduates high school.
 Click here for an application, or pick one up at The Bridge.

 Are the programs free?

 All programs and events at The Bridge are offered free of charge.
 Students who attend Friday nights without a completed membership application must pay a $5 cover charge.
 This charge is in place to encourage students to complete and return the FREE student membership application.
 The only thing we charge for at The Bridge Teen Center is snacks and beverages at our cafe (prices range from 25 cents to $2 to cover our costs).
 Also, students can purchase Bridge hats and t-shirts at the Café.